 Julia Schiffman, ASW (ASW #77096) has worked in various mental health settings providing services for sexual diversity, relationships, and domestic violence.

 James DiGloria MA (MFT Intern 95541) works from an Internal Family Systems (IFS) perspective.
 He is accumulating the last of his supervised hours from Dr. McConnell so he can sit for the Marriage and Family Therapist licensure exam, and is working on his doctorate in psychology.

 Lonny Miller, MA (MFT Intern 103902) has provided treatment for substance abuse for several years.
 He also specializes in parenting and poly relationships.
 He is accumulating supervised hours under Dr. McConnell to sit for his MFT exam.

-To enroll e-mail Dr. McConnell.
+To register, please e-mail Dr. McConnell.
 Put “Eros Group” in the subject line.
-Please provide your name, phone number, email, and a brief description of your interest in the group.
+Please provide your name, phone number, email, and if your interest is in BDSM, Poly, or both.